TSA PreCheck: Is It Worth Getting? What Are Some Benefits Of Getting It?

 So, if you can eliminate standing in line to get check by security at the airport, wouldn’t you?

 Well, this is where TSA PreCheck comes into play.
-It will take away the time you spent standing in line to go through security.
+It will take away the time you spend standing in line to go through security.
 If this is something you are considering, here are some tips that will help you decide whether the TSA PreCheck is for you.

 What is the TSA PreCheck?

-The TSA Precheck is a program that started in October of 2011.
+The TSA Precheck is a program that started in October 2011.
 It is run by the Transportation Security Administration (TSA).
 The reason for the PreCheck program is to expedite the security checkpoint process for low-risk travelers.